10 Ways to Go Green at School

 Our students brought in coins in order to raise money to adopt an endangered animal from the Detroit Zoo.
 As coins were collected, students learned about the two endangered animals they would choose from — a chimpanzee or a Grevy's zebra — on the morning announcements and through student-created PowerPoint presentations that ran on TV during lunch time in the cafeteria.
 After enough money was raised, each classroom voted on which animal to adopt, and the Grevy’s zebra won.
 Our school purchased a stuffed plush Grevy's zebra, which sits on display in the main hallway for everyone to see.
 The class that raised the most money chose the name for the zebra, Pablo.
 To adopt an endangered animal at your school, contact your local zoo or visit the World Wildlife Fund's site.

 Our school hosted a solar-powered cookout last fall.
 Parent volunteers created solar-powered “ovens” made out of cardboard boxes, aluminum foil, and some rocks and sticks.
 Before the cookout, we publicized the event in the school’s weekly newsletter and on our daily morning TV announcements, explaining the idea and the process behind the solar cookout.
 The whole school was treated to a delicious dessert of s'mores cooked by the sun.
 It was a big hit and a great example of the power of natural energy.
-Visit Disney FamilyFun to learn how to make solar s'mores.
+Learn how to Host a Solar Cookout for Earth Day!

 6. Take an Environmentally Informative Field Trip